Power-Lab/power-transformation-lab-site/opportunities.md

 ---

 ## Postdoc
-**We are hiring for one or more postdocs to support open modeling of decarbonization in China**.
-See the [job announcement]({% post_url 2024-02-01-postdoc-open-modeling-decarbonization-china %}) for more information.
+**We will be hiring soon for one or more postdocs to support open modeling of decarbonization in China**.
+Please check back and/or send an inquiry for more information.

 ## Staff
-**We are looking for a staff research associate to join a project aligning China's market reforms with carbon neutrality**.
-See the [job announcement]({% post_url 2023-10-07-staff-research-associate-China-power-grid %}) for more information.
+**We will be hiring soon for a staff research associate to join a project aligning China's market reforms with carbon neutrality**.
+Please check back and/or send an inquiry for more information.

 ## Undergraduate
-**We are looking for one or more research assistants to join team modeling China's power grid**.
-See the [job announcement]({% post_url 2023-09-25-researcher-power-grid %}) for more information.
+**We will be hiring soon for undergraduate researchers to join the lab**.
+Please check back and/or send an inquiry for more information.

 ## PhD and MS
 **We are recruiting PhD students to join the lab.** Please include in your inquiry (**{{ site.author.email }}**):